Chevrolet Monte Carlo: 1976

-Interior trims remained the same as 1975 with both base and Custom levels, but the instrument panel and steering wheel featured a new rosewood trim replacing the burled elm of previous years.
+Interior trims remained the same as in 1975, with both base and custom levels, but the instrument panel and steering wheel featured a new rosewood trim that replaced the burled elm of previous years.
 A new option was a two-toned "Fashion Tone" paint combination.
-Monte Carlo sales hit an all-time record with 353,272 units this year.

-191,370 "S" Coupes were made.

-161,902 Landau Coupes, which were $293 more.
+Monte Carlo sales hit a record total with 353,272 units this year.
+Of these, 191,370 were "S" Coupes and 161,902 Landau Coupes, which was an extra $293.